MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-ios-applications/index.md

 - `sendWithBody` allows you to set an arbitrary String in the body.
 - `sendWithJSON` allows you to set an arbitrary dictionary in the body.
 - `sendWithData` allows you to set an arbitrary `NSData` in the body.

+## The response
+The `response` object contains the response data and you can use its methods and properties to retrieve the required information.
+Commonly used properties are `responseText` (String), `responseJSON` (Dictionary) (if the response is in JSON) and `status` (Int) (the HTTP status of the response).

+Use the `response` and `error` objects to get the data that is retrieved from the adapter.

 ## For more information
 > For more information about WLResourceRequest, refer to the user documentation.